artorb/Shelfie/README.md

 - CRUD endpoints for ingredient and storage entities
 - jwt authorization, validation
 - fuzzy and weighted search
-- notification if ingredients expiration day is within 30 days from today
+- notification if ingredient's expiration day is within 30 days from *today*

 ### Demonstration